TheShadow500/TheShadow500/README.md

 Positive, and good at self-learning.

-<b>What can you find here?</b>
+<b>WHAT CAN YOU FIND HERE?</b>

-I'll try to upload the most of the things I'll do, including the class practices.
+<br>I'll try to upload the most of the things I'll do, including the class practices.

 ## &nbsp;My Blogs
 <div align="center">